sonic-net/DASH/documentation/general/dash-sai-pipeline-packet-flow.md

 }
 ```

-With this in mind, the entire pipeline works as matching and metadata publishing until the final routing actions are executed.
+After all matching stages is done, we will start applying all the actions.
+All the latest values in the metadata bus will be used as the input parameters for the routing actions.

+> NOTE:
+>
-Please note that the Direction Lookup and Pipeline Lookup stages are also matching stages, so they can also populate metadatas too, e.g., ENI-level metadata for underlay encap.
+> The Direction Lookup and Pipeline Lookup stages are also matching stages, so they can also populate metadatas too, e.g., ENI-level metadata for underlay encap.

 ### Routing action